ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

   * `over_voltage=5`: 1.3625V
   * `over_voltage=6`: 1.3875V - 1.3938V

 With the Buster image this only affects situations where the CPU is rather utilised and clockspeeds have been ramped up by the cpufreq driver while idle mode remains unaffected (1.2V at 600 MHz).
-But with the Bullseye image and overvolting the ARM cores are fried all the time and even when idling at 600 MHz:
+But with the Bullseye image + overvolting the ARM cores are fried all the time and even when idling at 600 MHz:

 ![](../media/RPI_Zero_2_over_voltage_6_bullseye_klein.png)